Observation of laser-assisted electron scattering in superfluid helium

-\textbf{ {Results}}\\ \textbf{Observation of multiple LAES events}\\ To measure the energy gain of electrons through LAES within the liquid He shell, we perform strong-field photoionization with femtosecond laser pulses and compare two photoelectron spectra that are recorded under the same laser pulse conditions: First, the above threshold ionization (ATI) spectrum of a bare, gas-phase atom/molecule and, second, the LAES spectrum obtained with the same atom/molecule embedded inside a He\textsubscript{N}.
-The He droplets, which have a radius of a few nanometer, are created by supersonic expansion of He gas through a cryogenic nozzle and loaded with single dopant atoms or molecules through the pickup technique~\cite{Toennies2004,Callegari2011}, as described in the Methods section below.
+\textbf{ {Results}}\\ \textbf{Observation of LAES within a He droplet}\\ To measure the energy gain of electrons through LAES within the liquid He shell of our core-shell system, we perform strong-field photoionization with femtosecond laser pulses and compare two photoelectron spectra that are recorded under the same laser pulse conditions: First, the ATI spectrum of a bare, gas-phase atom/molecule and, second, the LAES spectrum obtained with the same atom/molecule embedded inside a He\textsubscript{N}.
+The He droplets, which have a radius of a few nanometer, are created by supersonic expansion of He gas through a cryogenic nozzle and are loaded with single dopant atoms or molecules through the pickup technique\cite{Toennies2004,Callegari2011}, as described in the Methods section below.
 Figures~\ref{fig:elements}a-c show the two types of spectra for three species: Indium (In) atoms, xenon (Xe) atoms, and acetone (AC) molecules.
+For all three species, the LAES spectrum shows significantly higher electron energies than the ATI spectrum, and both types of spectra---ATI and LAES---show equidistant signal modulations with a peak distance of 1.55\,eV, corresponding to the central laser wavelength of 800\,nm (1.55\,eV photon energy).
+Closer inspection of the area-normalized spectra shows that, in addition to the higher energies of the LAES spectrum, the ATI signal exceeds the LAES signal at low energies up to $\sim5$\,eV, indicating a shift of the electron energy distribution towards higher kinetic energies due to the presence of the He shell.